Renew & Restore Detox Kit

 The true meaning of Yoga is the union of body, mind, soul, and spirit.
-According to Yoga, we suffer because of not knowing our true Self and because of the illusion of separation of our individual consciousness from Universal Consciousness or Brahman.
-The Yoga Sutras are a practical textbook to guide your spiritual journey of remembering.
+According to Yoga, we suffer because of the illusion of separation between our individual consciousness from Universal Consciousness or Brahman.
+The Yoga Sutras are a practical to guide your spiritual journey of remembering that union.

 Mythologically, Vishnu the maintainer of the Universe, sleeps between creations, resting on the great multi-headed serpent Anantha, floating on the Ocean of Consciousness.
 When Shiva Nataraj woke Vishnu with his dance of creation, Anantha asked to be born as a great teacher.
 Shiva granted his wish and he was born as Patanjali in the palm of the great Yogini, Gonika.

-In those times, most teaching was done orally and students learned by way of sutras.
+In ancient times, most teaching was done orally and students learned by way of sutras.
 The word sutra comes from the same root as the medical term suture, meaning to connect or hold together.
 When the teacher expounded on a piece of knowledge, the student would be given a short phrase that would later remind him/her of the greater body of material.
-This was somewhat the equivalent of modern day cue cards.
+This was somewhat the equivalent of modern-day cue cards.

 The challenge now is that, even knowing the sutras, you can never be certain as to the greater meaning.
 A further story says that Patanjali himself wrote down the sutras on palm leaves but a goat ate half of them before he took the remainder to the Himalayas.
 Perhaps this is the origin of modern day “goat yoga.”

 Sankhya is one of the ancient Indian systems of philosophy.
-It is a theoretical understanding that holds that knowledge is the path to enlightenment.
+It teaches that knowledge is the path to enlightenment.
 Patanjali’s great gift to the world was that he took this profound—and yet, purely intellectual—philosophy and presented it in a form that the average spiritual seeker could follow and use.
 A roadmap for your journey to enlightenment.

 We cannot be sure exactly what Patanjali meant to tell us.
 His Yoga Sutras have been translated and commented on by many people over the years.
 The three versions which I like and use as a reference are: